verhas/jamal/README.md

 * `import`
 * `include`
 * `script`
+* `sep`
-* `sep`, and
+* `ident`, and
 * `verbatim`

 The built-in macros are used with `#` or `@` in front of the name of the macro.
-These characters signal that the macro is not user defined, but rather built in and they also have a side effect.
+These characters signal that the macro is not user-defined but rather built in and they also have a side effect.
 The usual use is to start a macro with `@` character.
-In that case the macro is evaluated with the rest of the input till the closing string (`}` in the samples) as the input is.
+In that case, the macro is evaluated with the rest of the input till the closing string (`}` in the samples) as the input is.
 If the macro is started with `#` then the input is first parsed for other macros, they are evaluated their result replacing the occurrences and the macro is evaluated only after this